PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 - Is not a test patient or a research-only patient

 The definition of an "in person" clinical encounter remains heuristic -any encounter type that involves a meaningful \*\*physical\*\* interaction with a clinician that involved clinical content.
-An encounter for a suture removal or a telephone encounter or a lab blood draw does not meet this definition.
+An encounter for a telephone encounter or a lab blood draw does not meet this definition.

 **NOTE: While the 1/1/2009 date and "in person" clinical encounter restrictions apply to defining an active PEDSnet patient, once a patient has met this criteria, PEDSnet will extract *ALL* available clinical encounters/clinical data of any type across all available dates.
 That is, 1/1/2009 and 1 'in person' clinical encounter applies only to defining the active patient cohort.
 It does NOT apply to data extraction on active patients.**